rivt-info/rivtinfo.github.io/6-folders.rst

 Folders
 =======

 The rivt folder structure organizes documents for reports and sharing.
-A starter report folder structure can be taken from an existing project or generated with::
+An initial folder structure can be taken from an existing project or generated with::

-    python -m rivtlib.folder-template
+    python -m rivtlib --folders

 Report and document headings are taken from folder and file names unless overridden in the config file.
 An example folder structure is shown below.